Spaniards protest hate crime amid twist in high-profile case

 The police investigation remained open.

 Despite the turn in the case, the protests went ahead as planned.
-Organizers called the protests necessary to denounce the overall rise in reported cases of hate crimes as reflected in official statistics.
+Participants said it was necessary to denounce the overall rise in reported cases of hate crimes as reflected in official statistics.

+“We are tired of being attacked at any given moment.”
+58-year-old Rafaela Corrales said in Madrid.
+“I don’t know if this last attack in Madrid is true or not.
+I don’t really care, since we suffer all types of violence all year long.”

 One of the groups organizing the protest in the capital, Movimiento Marika Madrid, said that the change of the young man’s story did not take anything away from their cause.